Credit LPs (Lenders)

 Risk & protection

-• 🛡️ Twyne acts as a first-order liquidator, resolving borrower positions before they become eligible for liquidation on the base protocol.
+To mitigate CLP’s exposure, Twyne acts as the first-order liquidator, resolving borrower positions before they become eligible for liquidation on the base protocol.
+As long as the borrower is liquidated on Twyne, Credit LPs face no losses.

-We've researched and rigorously tested the added risks, read more about them in the Safety Mechanism section.
+We have conducted thorough research and rigorous testing of the added risks that Credit LPs may face when using Twyne.
+You can read more about them in the Safety Mechanism section.

 Last updated